Joy In Our Journey.com

 ...then Phonetic Zoo will be a much better option for your children than those other types of spelling programs that create words with more exceptions to the rules than than those that fit the rules.

-But if you are looking for a spelling program that incredibly minimizes exceptions to spelling in the English language, with rules that are easy to learn and are succinct, then you may want to seek out a different method of teaching spelling.
+But if you are looking for a spelling program that incredibly minimizes exceptions to spelling in the English language, with rules that are easy to learn and are succinct, then you may want to look into Spell to Write and Read.

-Phonetic Zoo will also work well for larger families who need a spelling program that will work almost independently without much help from the parent.
+Phonetic Zoo will be easier for larger families to manage, who need a spelling program that will work almost independently without much help from the parent.
 And for the independent learner in your family, he or she will probably really enjoy Phonetic Zoo.
+You may or may not find that long-term results will be high, depending on the auditory strengths and visual memory skills of your children.

-If you have questions you'd like to ask me about Phonetic Zoo, feel free to ask in a comment, below.
-I'll do my best to find out for you what you are wanting to know.
 Phonetic Zoo is a decent option for some families who have either done no spelling work at home or are having minimal results with the spelling programs they are using.
-For my family, however, we're going to stick with what we know works for almost all children regardless of their learning styles and strengths and weaknesses.
+For my family, however, we're going to stick with Spell to Write and Read.
+From my experience, I know works for almost all children regardless of their learning styles and strengths and weaknesses.
 No spelling program is perfect, so I hope you will be able to choose a spelling program for your children which meets their learning needs and has great results.
 Happy spelling to you!

 Disclosure: The Institute for Excellence in Writing sent me a complimentary copy of Phonetic Zoo for the purpose of my use and honest review of this product.
 No other compensation was provided.